Thegreatsura/portwitch/README.md

 # 🔮 portwitch

-Which process is blocking this port?
+"Which process is blocking this port?!"
 Ask `portwitch`.

 With `portwitch` you can quickly find the process blocking a specific port and kill it.